xmrspammer is an alpha project. Expect breaking changes in future versions.

 Input the statement into monero-wallet-cli and confirm broadcast of the transaction.
 You will have to wait 10 blocks or about 20 minutes for the outputs of the transaction to be spendable for the next step.

 Now we will create the account leaves of the wallet.
 This test wallet will use three levels of 15-output transactions.
 The process will create 15^3 = 3375 leaf accounts.
 Fee priority will be set to 4 for each level.
-There are four standard fee tiers: 1, 2, 3, and 4.
+There are five standard fee tiers: 1, 2, 3, 4, and 5.
 When the txpool is full, a low-fee transaction could take a long time to confirm, slowing down this step in the process.
-We will choose fee priority 4 for all tree levels so that the accounts are built as quickly as possible.
+We will choose fee priority 4 for all tree levels so that the accounts are built quickly.

 wallets <- prep.leaves.wallets(wallets, n.outputs = 15,